 Over the years, it has become harder to remember what life was like before we were surrounded by technology.
 You may think the transition has been smooth but our brains are having a hard time adapting to all the tech we have around us today.

-Studies have found that our relationship with technology has not only impacted our lives, it has also changed the way we read and comprehend, shortened our attention spans (8 seconds, one less than a goldfish’s), our patience and impaired our ability to remember things without checking Google.
+Studies have found that our relationship with technology has not only impacted our lives, but it has also changed the way we read and comprehend things, shortened our attention spans (8 seconds, one less than a goldfish’s), our patience and impaired our ability to remember things without checking Google.

-And that’s not all; cognitive neuro scientists have identified five brand new brain disorders that were born out of our technology addiction.
+And that’s not all; cognitive neuroscientists have identified five brain disorders caused by technology addiction.
+Read on to see if you’re affected by any.

 Still, does the feeling of sudden fear over the ‘possible’ loss of a phone sound healthy to you?

 Another study found that smartphones are even interfering with our sex lives.
-Some participants admitted to rushing sex to answer a phone call or check a notification.
+Some participants admitted to rushing sex to answer a phone call or check a notification (God abeg).

 3. The Phantom Ring

-This is pretty straight forward. refers to the perception that one’s mobile device is ringing or buzzing when it’s not.
+This is pretty straightforward, it refers to the perception that one’s mobile device is ringing or buzzing when it’s not.

 You may have heard of hypochondria (a condition in which a person is excessively and unduly worried about having a serious illness) but how about cyberchondria?
 Think of it as the tech-savvy cousin of hypochondria – it specifically refers to people who research and diagnose their own illnesses online.